david-pizzi-cg/github-coding-agent-demo/README.md

 - Review the GitHub Coding Agent's draft PR and changes
 - Analyze the fix: `href="styls.css"` → `href="styles.css"`
 - Use `mcp_github_update_pull_request` to mark as ready for review (remove draft status)
-- Use `mcp_github_merge_pull_request` to merge PR into the target branch
+- Use `mcp_github_merge_pull_request` to merge PR into the demo branch
-- Issue will auto-close due to "Fixes #" in PR description
 - Delete the copilot fix branch locally and remotely
 - Confirm merge and cleanup completed successfully

 ### **Phase 7: Verify Fix Locally & Close Issue** ✅

+> **💡 Why Manual Issue Closure is Needed**: According to [GitHub's documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#about-linked-issues-and-pull-requests), issues only auto-close when PRs are merged into the **default branch** (usually `main`).
+Since this demo merges into the `demo` branch (not the default), the "Fixes #" syntax creates the link but doesn't trigger auto-closure.
+This is why we need to manually close the issue in this phase.

 **User Prompt:**
 ```
 Great!
-Now that the fix is merged, can you pull demo branch locally to ensure all is working fine?
+Now that the fix is merged, can you pull the demo branch locally to ensure all is working fine?
 If so, please close the issue with a comment.
 ```

 **Expected AI Actions:**